 For those taking part in the annual Michigan Frog and Toad Survey, suggested times and temperatures are included in the survey instructions.
-You can download the sample sounds from the species section below as a single MP3 file that includes additional examples, population estimation information, and mixed-species chorus examples.
-Also, don't forget to download a frog and toad calling calendar, and survey route description form.
+Don't forget to download a frog and toad calling calendar, and survey route description form.
 Survey data from previous surveys are available at Michigan.gov/WildlifeSurveys.

 - The Blanchard’s cricket frog is a threatened species in MI

 - The pickerel frog is a species of special concern in Michigan.

 - Occurrence map